rajnishmsrit/basicreact/Readme.md

 - [ ]   Integration with Jest / Vitest
     - I did it partially but the test failure seem to have been cached in vitest report. will do later
     - Probably remove vite and start using webpack to retrofit the whole HMR and rest stuff if testing fails
-- [ ]   Route based splitting of user, comment, products
+- [x]   Route based splitting of user, comment, products
-- [ ]   Home Page for "RoboMatrix"
+- [x]   Home Page for "RoboMatrix"
+    - []   Add Fonts attractive
 - [ ]   Code Splitting
 - [ ]   Bug fixing and Simmer UI
     - [ ] Show loading text icon etc